locke14/sensor-control-system/README.md

 Develop the core simulation engine in C++.

 - You are provided a starting point in the file `control_system.cpp`.

-You may modify this file as necessary, or add new files depending on your solution.
+- There are classes to model the Sensors, Controllers, and Control System.
+You may modify these classes as necessary, or add new classes depending on your solution.

+- You may modify the model to generate the temperature and pressure sensor values in `run()`.

-- Implement real-time control mechanisms to adjust machine parameters based on sensor inputs.
-A skeleton implementation of a PID controller is provided in the file `control_system.cpp`.
-Add the functionality in the `control()` function to implement the PID controller.
+- Implement real-time control mechanisms to adjust machine parameters based on sensor inputs in the function `control()`.
+You may modify the PID controller as necessary, or implement a different controller.

+- Implement multi-threading in your simulation, with one thread handling sensor input, another handling the PID controller, and another handling parameter adjustment.

 ### Python Component

 Develop a Python interface for the simulation engine.

 - You are provided a starting point in the file `control_system.py`.
-You may modify this file as necessary, or add new files depending on your solution.
+This file imports the C++ Shared library, calls the `run()` function and displays the sensor readings and machine parameters in real-time using matplotlib.

-- Provide functions to start, stop, and pause the simulation.
+- Implement functionality to start, stop, and pause the simulation from the Python interface.
+You may choose any visualization libraries like PySide6, PyQt5, or Tkinter to implement the interface.

-- Allow the user to set the parameters for the system (e.g., target temperature, target pressure).
+- Allow the user to set the parameters for the system (e.g., target temperature, target pressure) and modify them during the simulation which will be reflected in the C++ simulation engine and the control system should adapt accordingly.

-- Display real-time updates of the sensor readings and machine parameters during the simulation.
+- Display real-time updates of the sensor readings and machine parameters over time during the simulation.

 - Use data visualization libraries to plot key sensor readings and machine parameters over time.